 Lateline journalist Margot O'Neill, who covered many of these stories while they were happening, paints a compelling and heartbreaking picture through an extraordinary cast of characters.

-Some, like Petro Georgiou, Julian Burnside and Phillip Ruddock, are very well-known.
+Some, like Petro Georgiou, Julian Burnside and Philip Ruddock, are very well-known.

 Others are not famous but simply felt compelled to follow their consciences and act to help desperate people in desperate situations, often to the detriment of their personal well-being.

 "Blind Conscience tells the harrowing and inspiring stories of some of the key players in the refugee advocacy movement during the Howard government."